micnncim/kubectl-reap/README.md

       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use -v, --version                        If true, show the version of kubectl-prune

 ```